top of page

 A Making Music Philip and Dorothy Green Award winner Mae performs in recital across the UK with the English Chamber Orchestra at Cadogan Hall, at St John’s Smith Square, the Oxford International Song Festival (formerly Oxford Lieder) and Music at Oxford.

-2025 saw her Carmen role debut "Mae Heydorn's Carmen was magnetic, charismatic, and at times quite frighteningly bewitching, her velvety voice weaved seduction and danger into every phrase."
+2025 saw her Carmen role debut 'Mae Heydorn's Carmen was magnetic, charismatic, and at times quite frighteningly bewitching, her velvety voice weaved seduction and danger into every phrase.'

 Scene and Herd.

-Later in the season Mae is singing in the rarely performed Die Rheinnixen by Offenbach at the Battersea Arts Centre, Mahler’s Symphony No 2 at Blackheath Halls and Herodias in Regents Opera‘s new production of Salome in London.
+The season closes with the rarely performed Die Rheinnixen by Offenbach at the Battersea Arts Centre, Mahler’s Symphony No 2 at Blackheath Halls & Jocasta in Oedipus Rex at St John's Waterloo.

 bottom of page